mebusy/notes/dev_notes/react_philosophy.md

 ## Functional Components

  - React supports a simpler syntax called functional components for component that only consist of a render method.
- - ather than define a class extending React.Component, simply write a function that takes props and returns what should be rendered.
+ - rather than define a class extending React.Component, simply write a function that takes props and returns what should be rendered.

 ```